Kclamberth/csvSearcher/README.md

 A simple CSV file searcher that takes a user inputted csv file full of links, takes a user inputted keyword, and then searches those links for the keyword.

-Useful in cases of when you need to search for a specific string in a long list of urls.
+Useful in cases of when you need to search for a specific string in a long list of urls that are stored in the csv format.

 It outputs 2 textfiles in the same directory called notFoundList.txt , and foundList.txt.
 The links that did not contain the keyword are stored in notFoundList.txt.